spoglab-ucla/child-speech-maturity/README.md

 [audio_file,label,child_id,child_age,corpus_id,annotators,model_predicted_label,environment,logits,probabilities]

     - audio_file: unique audio file ID

     - label: true label (canonical, non-canonical, laugh, cry, or junk)

     - child_id: unique child ID for the child associated with the sample

     - corpus_id: unique corpus ID for the corpus associated with the sample

     - annotators: an array of what each annotator labeled the clip as.
-Number of annotators varies between samples
+Number of annotators varies between samples.

     - model_predicted_label: the label that the model predicts

     - logits: the outputted logits from the models

     - probabilities: using the logits, the probability that the model assigns to each label for each clip

 Calculating the Fleiss' and Cohens' Kappas: